LLNL/Caliper/doc/tools.rst

 Caliper comes with additional tool programs for post-processing the raw Caliper output data (in ``.cali`` files by default).

-Caliper’s output is in the form of snapshots.
+Caliper's output is in the form of snapshots.
 Snapshots hold the information chosen to be recorded by the enabled services.
 See :doc:`services` for more on services.